 - Reside in Alaska or Hawaii

-Resource limits also apply when determining your eligibility for Extra Help.
-Your resources must be equal to or below $14,610 as an individual or $29,160 as a married couple who are living together.
+Resource limits also apply when determining your eligibility.
+To be eligible for partial Extra Help, your resources must be equal to or below $15,510 as an individual or $30,950 with burial expenses as a married couple living together.
+Without burial expenses, the resource limit for an individual is $14,010 and $27,950 for a married couple.

 The following examples count as resources: